-Project WADES (Watershed Action Dialogue Education and Stewardship) is a proposed high school service-learning curriculum developed by the Lower Raritan Watershed Partnership (LRWP) in partnership with Rutgers Cooperative Extension.
+Project WADES (Watershed Action Dialogue Education and Stewardship) is a K-12 school-based service-learning curriculum developed by the Lower Raritan Watershed Partnership (LRWP) in partnership with Rutgers Cooperative Extension.
 Project WADES combines an Environmental Education (EE) curriculum with volunteer water quality monitoring and environmental action to foster deep learning around scientific inquiry and the natural environment while advancing watershed health.
-Through problem-based service learning, Project WADES engages the new Next Generation Science Standards (NGSS) for high school science, technology, engineering and math instruction that New Jersey educators will be required to implement beginning in School Year 2016-2017.
+Through problem-based service learning, Project WADES engages the new Next Generation Science Standards (NGSS) for high school science, technology, engineering and math instruction.

 Project WADES speaks to two core goals of the LRWP: 1) fostering environmental appreciation and stewardship by cultivating a “culture” of science among residents of the Lower Raritan Watershed through community participation and collaboration in watershed research activities; and 2) communicating scientific findings about the watershed to residents and established decision-making bodies for informed decision making about policy, land use and landscape change.